The old saying that the fish rots from the head provides a good analogy for why a culture of accountability is so important in project delivery.

 Toxic environments are a well-known phenomenon in repeated project failures because they foster blame culture and a ‘heads will roll’ attitude, however, the so-called ‘good news’ culture can be as equally devastating to the outcomes of a project by fostering a hands-off approach to accountability.

-A good news culture takes governance out from behind the knees by not providing the exec or other decision makers with relevant information that will aid their ability to make the right decisions at the right time.
-It can also foster an ‘I didn’t know’ escape chute from accountability.
-We have seen examples of this from the Royal Commission: “I wasn’t told” is no longer an out for accountability.
+A good news culture takes governance out from behind the knees by not providing the exec or other decision-makers with relevant information that will aid their ability to make the right decisions at the right time.
+It can also foster an ‘I didn’t know’ escape chute from accountability, however, “I wasn’t told” is no longer an out for accountability.

 When an organisation has a culture of only good news, it can permeate through all of the layers of accountability.
 If teams experience punitive responses to flagging or sharing bad news or concerns, they are far less likely to continue to raise issues that could prove, at best, to be detrimental to the project and the business.
 At worst, it could prove a very expensive problem to fix or result in the project failing.